Ernies Toasters

 "Flappers" from the 1920s

 Early toasters were definitely NOT automatic -- all they did was substitute electrical resistance heat for the heat from a fire or stove -- you were responsible for turning the toast and taking it out when it was done.
 Most of these had some sort of door or lid that had to be opened to turn the slice of bread over so that it could be toasted.
 It is for this reason (and the fact that they were mostly sold in the 1920s) that I call this genre the "Flappers" -- you had to be on your toes to "flap" the door open.
+These were made from 1915 to well into the 1940s.
+Here's a design for a "flapper" made in 1938:

 The Steelcraft "Coathanger"